 When a dealer sells a used motor vehicle to a purchaser for use (a consumer), the dealer must also give to the purchaser a properly assigned certificate of title at the time of the delivery of the vehicle UNLESS the buyer has given the dealer permission to make application for title on his behalf.
-If the selling dealer takes the transfer documents to the clerk's office on the buyer's behalf, the dealer must re- quire from the buyer proof of insurance on the vehicle being sold before delivering possession of the vehicle.
+If the selling dealer takes the transfer documents to the clerk's office on the buyer's behalf, the dealer must require from the buyer proof of insurance on the vehicle being sold before delivering possession of the vehicle.
+The dealer must deliver to the County Clerk within 15 days the transfer paperwork.
 While not required to do so, dealers are advised to keep a record of the proof of insurance shown by the buyer.
 "Proof of insurance" should be proof of insurance on the vehicle being sold to the buyer.